-Online student animation is one of the most exciting advances in education technology, allowing students the opportunity to be endlessly creative in designing their own comic strips, movies and more.
-It’s a fantastic way to liven up the classroom and is guaranteed to be a big hit with young and older students alike, due to the great range of websites available and their ability to both cater to simplicity and accommodate more complex creations.
+Student animation is one of the most exciting advances in education technology, allowing students the opportunity to be endlessly creative in designing their own comic strips, movies and more.
+Whether it’s using stop-motion animation to create amazing stories or simply a pen and paper, animation is a fantastic way to liven up the classroom and is guaranteed to be a big hit with young and older students alike.

 With the advent of this plethora of great new sites and apps, art and drawing are no longer only for the art class – they can be brought to bear on almost any subject and can be particularly useful for lightening otherwise dry topic material.
 You can make a cartoon or an animation out of any topic, from creating your own animated version of a Shakespeare play to a virtual model of ionic and covalent chemical bonding!
 Best of all, the excitement of creating their own project is guaranteed to animate (sorry couldn’t resist!) your students no matter what the subject matter.

 “With over 7 million cartoons created in 200+ countries, parents and teachers rave about this app… and kids can’t stop creating!” iTunes – App Store Hall of Fame and NY Times – Top 10 iPad Apps.